Thirty Meter Telescope: 2017-2019: BLNR hearings, Court validates revised permit

 In March 2017, the BLNR hearing officer, retired judge Riki May Amano, finished six months of hearings in Hilo, Hawaii, taking 44 days of testimony from 71 witnesses.

 On July 26, 2017, Amano filed her recommendation that the Land Board grant the construction permit.

-On September 28, 2017, the BLNR, acting on Amano's report, approved, by a vote of 5-2, a Conservation District Use Permit (CDUP) for the TMT.
+On September 28, 2017, the BLNR, acting on Amano's report, approved, by a vote of 5–2, a Conservation District Use Permit (CDUP) for the TMT.
 Numerous conditions, including the removal of three existing telescopes and an assertion that the TMT is to be the last telescope on the mountain, were attached to the permit.

-On October 30, 2018, the Supreme Court of Hawaii ruled 4-1, that the revised permit was acceptable, allowing construction to proceed.
+On October 30, 2018, the Supreme Court of Hawaii ruled 4–1, that the revised permit was acceptable, allowing construction to proceed.
 On July 10, 2019, Hawaii Gov. David Ige and the Thirty Meter Telescope International Observatory jointly announced that construction would begin the week of July 15, 2019.

 2019 blockade and aftermath

 On July 15, 2019, renewed protests blocked the access road, again preventing construction from commencing.
 On July 17, 38 protestors were arrested, all of whom were kupuna (elders) as the blockage of the access road continued.
 The blockade lasted 4 weeks and shut down all 12 observatories on Mauna Kea, the longest shut down in the 50-year history of the observatories.
 The full shut down ended when state officials brokered a deal that included building a new road around the campsite of the demonstrations and providing a complete list of vehicles accessing the road to show they are not associated with the TMT.
 The protests were labeled a fight for indigenous rights and a field-defining moment for astronomy.
 While there is both native and non-native Hawaiian support for the TMT, a "substantial percentage of the native Hawaiian population" oppose the construction and see the proposal itself as a continued disregard to their basic rights.

 The 50 years of protests against the use of Mauna Kea has drawn into question the ethics of conducting research with telescopes on the mountain.
-The controversy is about more than the construction and is about generations of conflict between Native Hawaiians, the U.S. Government and private interests.
-The American Astronomical Society stated through their Press Officer, Rick Fienberg; "The Hawaiian people have numerous legitimate grievances concerning the way they’ve been treated over the centuries.
+The controversy is about more than the construction and is about generations of conflict between Native Hawaiians, the US Government and private interests.
+The American Astronomical Society stated through their Press Officer, Rick Fienberg; "The Hawaiian people have numerous legitimate grievances concerning the way they've been treated over the centuries.
 These grievances have simmered for many years, and when astronomers announced their intention to build a new giant telescope on Maunakea, things boiled over".
 On July 18, 2019, an online petition titled "Impeach Governor David Ige" was posted to Change.org.
 The petition gathered over 25,000 signatures.
 The governor and others in his administration received death threats over the construction of the telescope.

 On December 19, 2019, Hawaii Governor David Ige announced that the state would reduce its law enforcement personnel on Mauna Kea.
 At the same time, the TMT project stated it was not prepared to start construction anytime soon.